Bishop William J. McNaughton, MM

 At his request, Bishop McNaughton was assigned to the Retirement Community (now Senior Missioner Community) effective July 1, 2002.
 Upon his return from Korea, he resided with his sister in Methuen, MA.
 In 2018, he celebrated his 65th Jubilee as a Maryknoll priest.

-A wake service was held on February 10, 2020 at Our Lady of Good Counsel-St. Theresa’s Church, Methuen, MA.
-Mass of Christian Burial was held on February 11, 2020 at Our Lady of Good Counsel-St. Theresa’s Church.
-Burial followed in St. Patrick’s Cemetery, Lowell, MA.
-A Memorial Mass was held on February 18, 2020 at Maryknoll Society Center.
+A wake service was held from 3:00 to 8:00 p.m. on February 10, 2020 at Our Lady of Good Counsel-St. Theresa’s Church, 22 Plymouth Street, Methuen, Massachusetts 01844.
+Mass of Christian Burial was held on February 11, 2020 at 11:00 a.m. at Our Lady of Good Counsel St. Theresa’s Church.
+Burial followed in St. Patrick’s Cemetery, 1251 Gorham Street, Lowell, Massachusetts 01852.
+A Memorial Mass was held at Maryknoll, New York on February 18, 2020 at 11 a.m. and was concelebrated in the Queen of Apostles Chapel.
+Father Richard Aylward was the Celebrant and Fr.
+Michael Zunno was the homilist.
+Father Michael Duggan read the biography and Father David Pfeiffer read the Oath.